DEFRA/software-development-standards/standards/development_language_standards.md

 Taking this approach means that we decouple the bespoke capability from the core product, making it easier to perform changes and upgrades, but we also provide a coherent user interface.

-## We use .Net to customise and extend commodity products
+## We use .NET to customise and extend commodity products
-Many of our commodity products come from Microsoft and so provide a .Net customisation platform.
+Many of our commodity products come from Microsoft and so provide a .NET customisation platform.

-In addition, they will often provide highly capable .Net libraries and SDKs that enable integration with the products, including add-in functionality such as SharePoint Provider Hosted Add-Ins.
+In addition, they will often provide highly capable .NET libraries and SDKs that enable integration with the products, including add-in functionality such as SharePoint Provider Hosted Add-Ins.

-## We use C# as our .Net development language
+## We use C# as our .NET development language
-C# is the de facto standard language for .Net development and owing to its similarity to Java provides a level of familiarity and cross-fertilisation with other language communities.
+C# is the de facto standard language for .NET development and owing to its similarity to Java provides a level of familiarity and cross-fertilisation with other language communities.

-It is also the language that is best supported in open source .Net frameworks.
+It is also the language that is best supported in open source .NET managed frameworks.

-## We use .Net Core wherever practical in preference to standard .Net
+## We use .NET Core wherever practical in preference to .NET Framework
-.Net Core is Microsoft's strategic direction for the .Net framework and gives all the benefits of being open source, including growing community support.
+.NET Core is Microsoft's strategic direction for .NET and gives all the benefits of being open source and cross platform, including growing community support.